BasicComputation/x64-lecture/Solutions/string length.md

 @1:	test cl, 1Fh		; is address aligned by 32 ?
 	jz @2

-	cmp byte ptr [rcx], 0
+	; compare a byte at the time, can be optimized as up to 31 bytes needs to be checked cmp byte ptr [rcx], 0
 	je @f
 	inc rcx
 	jmp @1

 @@:	sub rcx, rbx
 	mov eax, ecx
 	ret